iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

           port:
             number: 9080
           subset: baseline
-        weight: 40
+        weight: 80
       - destination:
           host: productpage
           port:
             number: 9080
           subset: candidate
-        weight: 60
+        weight: 20
-kind: List
-metadata:
-  resourceVersion: ""
-  selfLink: ""
 ```

-Noted that if the `route` list contains multiple sections, the first qualified one will be used.

-After several iterations, you should be able to see traffic shiftied to new version.
+As the canary rollout progresses, you should see the traffic shifting to the candidate version (_productpage-v2_).

+Of course, you can check the Grafana dashboard as before.